 Method 1.
 Transfer 18 Types of Data from iPhone to Samsung [WhatsApp Included]

 We'd like to recommend you an easiest one-stop phone transfer solution first — iMyFone iTransor Pro.
-This is a desktop software which supports 18 types of phone data including WhatsApp, contacts, messages, photos, music, notes, videos, voice memos, etc., transferring from iPhone to Samsung.
+This is a desktop software which supports 18 types of phone data including WhatsApp, contacts, messages, photos, music, notes, videos, voice memos, etc., being selectively transferred from iPhone to Samsung.

 - Install the program and launch it on your PC.
 Note that for now the program is only available for Windows users, and the Mac version is coming soon.